-- Meetings of the GCCN Steering Group to discuss and agree process and approach; - The appointment of an external facilitator to co-ordinate the process and produce drafts of the Policy Paper; - Six consultative workshops, one with each of the Linkage Groups to secure agreement on core priorities and positions;

-- Drafting and re-drafting of the paper based on comments invited from all GCCN members; - Final review by the GCCN representatives; - Presentation of, and agreement on all policy positions at a GCCN Plenary Meeting.
+- Meetings of the GCCN Steering Group to discuss and agree process and approach. - The appointment of an external facilitator to review and update the Paper. - Participatory workshops and opportunities for written feedback from GCCN members. - Drafting and re-drafting of the paper based on comments invited from all GCCN members. - Final review by the GCCN representatives. - Presentation of, and agreement on all policy positions at a GCCN Plenary Meeting.

-As with all policy development processes, these policies will be reviewed and amended as appropriate on an ongoing basis in line with changing contexts and new and emerging issues.
+As with all policy development processes, these policies will continue to be reviewed and amended as appropriate on an ongoing basis.